THE ‘P’S AND ‘Q’S OF THE FLOYDFEST SCENE

 Parents: Lost children should be taken to the Children’s Universe and left with the person in charge.
-Lost Parents should check in at our onsite administrative office, centrally located outside the main Beer and Wine Garden.
+Lost parents should check in at our onsite administrative office, centrally located along the main pathway next to the food court.

 - If you spot a security breech, or need any sort of assistance in this realm, please approach a staff member in the brightly colored security shirts.

-- We employ off-duty Patrick County Police Officers to aid with the potential escalation of any issues; an officer can be found between 11:00am and 2am at the entrance to the main beer and wine garden.
+- We employ off-duty Patrick County Police Officers to aid with the potential escalation of any issue.

-Porto’potties are located along the periphery of the service road, accessible to camping areas, as well as in less conspicuous areas of our main field, in the Children’s Universe, the Global Village, outside our main gate, and in all parking areas.
+Porto’potties are located along the periphery of the service road, accessible to camping areas, as well as in less conspicuous areas of our main field, in the Children’s Universe, the Global Village, outside our main gate, and in all parking and offsite camping areas.
 We use glow sticks to light them after dark, and they are cleaned twice daily!
-If there are overt issues in any of our units, please report it to administrative personnel (in our administrative office near the main Beer and Wine Garden) and will work to quickly remedy the situation.
+If there are overt issues in any of our units, please report it to administrative personnel and they will work quickly to remedy the situation.
 (The administrative offices are on the main pathway next to the food court.)

-Potable Water is located in large tanks- at the top of the Global Village, a second station will be located adjacent to the food court across from the Admin Building.
-Help yourself to water for cleaning dishes, brushing teeth, etc., Delicious mountain *drinking water* is located in two places on the main field near the model Blue Ridge Yurt, and is available *free* thanks to a partnership between FloydFest and Klean Kanteen (bring your container, or purchase one of our commemorative stainless steel water bottles!).
+Potable Water is located in large tanks at the top of the Global Village.
+Help yourself to water for cleaning dishes, brushing teeth, etc. Delicious mountain *drinking water* is located in two places on the main field near the model Blue Ridge Yurt, and is available *free* thanks to a partnership between FloydFest and Klean Kanteen (bring your container OR check out what Klean Kanteen has to offer!).

-Warm water showers are located along the main path to the global village- and don’t bother with soap, we have complimentary Dr. Bronner’s!
-(Read the label for instant enlightenment.)
+Warm water showers are located along the main path to the global village – don’t bother with soap, we have complimentary Dr. Bronner’s!

 Pristine is how we like to leave our FloydFest site.
 Our Green Team continues to enhance greening efforts.
 How can you keep the scene clean?